Upgrading to cf CLI v7

 Page last updated:

-The main goal of Cloud Foundry CLI (cf CLI) v7 and CAPI V3 is to unlock new app developer workflows for users who require granular control of their apps and other advanced deployment strategies.
+The main goal of Cloud Foundry Command Line Interface (cf CLI) v7 and CAPI V3 is to unlock new app developer workflows for users who require granular control of their apps and other advanced deployment strategies.
 For more information, see New Workflows Supported below.
 These workflows were previously limited by CAPI V2.

 The cf CLI development team aims to provide: